 NOTE: We harp on using a “Heating Cost Calculator” for any project.
 “Gotta know where you are before you know where you’re goin’.”

 Natural Gas (and Propane) Boilers (FHW) and Furnaces (FHA) are available in very different flavors, technically and efficiency-wise.
-The EPA assigned AFUE (Annual Fuel Utilization Efficiency) Rating can vary from the minimum required value of 85% to over 97% on Weil-McLain Products as an example.
-AFUE Rating must be obviously considered when making an economic decision.
+The EPA assigned AFUE (Annual Fuel Utilization Efficiency) Rating can vary from the minimum required value of 85% to over 97% on Weil-McLain Boilers as an example.
+AFUE Rating must be obviously considered when making any system decision.

-Scenario 1: Older Oil Boiler (15 years or more), NatGas available at site, longer planned occupancy/ownership.
-A “no-brainer”.
-Replace with the highest efficiency unit available and enjoy the benefits.
+Scenario 1: Older Oil Boiler (15 years or more), NatGas available on site, longer planned occupancy/ownership.
+Justify and replace with the highest efficiency unit available (Oil or NatGas) and enjoy the benefits.
+Note the substantial fuel cost premium of LP (Liquid Propane) vs. Oil if this is your only option ….. see also further below.

 Scenario 2: Newer Oil Boiler (under 10 years?), otherwise same as Scenario 1.
-Consider upgrading your Gun Burner alone.
+Consider upgrading with a Gun Burner alone.
 Yes, there are several manufacturers of very high efficiency Gas Conversion Gun Burners.
 Among them:

 - Wayne Combustion Systems Several Options.